humboldtjs/PureMVC-for-HumboldtJS/README.md

 ## What is it?

-HumboldtJS Library is the standard library to use with HumboldtJS.
-It is similar in function to the playerglobal.swc in Flash and provides standard things like a DisplayObject, a Stage, EventDispatcher and a number of utility classes to deal with the DOM.

-This library is essential when developing HumboldtJS applications.
+It is the AS3 version of PureMVC packaged as a HumboldtJS compatible library.

 ## What do I do with it?

-Usually you will only want the *bin/HumboldtJSLibrary.swc*, *lib/HumboldtJSDOM.swc* and *dom* folder and drop that into your project.
+Usually you will only want the *bin/PureMVC.swc* and drop that into your existing HumboldtJS project.
 You can safely ignore the rest of this repository.
-The rest is only needed if you want to fix bugs in the standard library or expand the functionality.
+The rest is only needed if you want to fix bugs or want to upgrade the PureMVC version or add a plugin.

-Unless you want to do these things you are probably better off starting with the HumboldJSEmpty project, so check that out first.
+Unless you want to do these things you are probably better off starting with the HumboldJSEmpty project, which already includes PureMVC, so check that out first.

 ## How to build it?